singnet/time-series-anomaly-discovery/README.md

 ./setup.sh -p
 ```

-This command will publish the service with the specified information located at the [service configuration file][service_confi_file] located in the project's root directory.
-Just remember that in order to publish the service, an identity must be created.
+This command will publish the service with the specified information in [service configuration file][service_confi_file] located in the project's root directory.
+Just remember that in order to publish a service, you need a valid identity and [service configuration file][service_confi_file].

 <details><summary>Click here to see the commands called by './setup.sh -p'</summary><p>